JestonBlu/Pi-Cluster/02-Setting-up-the-OS.md

 systemctl enable jeb-start-dhcpd.service
 ```

-* You should also enable the DHCPCD client serivce on each of the other pi's.
+* You should also enable the DHCPCD client serivce on all of the pi's.
 While you are in there is a good idea to change the host name and enable SSHD and a few other items.

 ```sh
 systemctl enable dhcpcd@eth0.service